IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ivi-services.md

 IndiGO [frontend plugins](/tomtom-indigo/documentation/development/frontend-plugins), and are created to display something on the screen.
 They are subsequently destroyed when content disappears from the screen.
 Frontend plugins UI interaction must run on a single thread (_the UI thread_), as dictated by the Android platform.
-Whereas service hosts should contain functionality that does not need to (or should) run on the UI thread, as they run in an entirely different process.
-IVI service hosts can implement multiple IVI service interfaces.
+Whereas IVI services should contain functionality that does not need to (or should not) run on the UI thread.
+IVI services are hosted in service hosts and each service host instance will host at least one IVI service implementation.
+Service hosts may be configured to run in separate processes, therefore IVI service implementations may as well run in separate processes.

 ### Discoverable services